TsinghuaDatabaseGroup/AIDB/README.md

-## Autonomous Database Papers
+## Researches in Autonomous Databases

-Continuously update the autonomous database (AI4DB & DB4AI) papers and source codes based on our past tutorials.
-Please inform us if there are any great papers missed :)
+Continuously update the *autonomous database works* based on our past tutorials.

+Kindly let us know if we have missed any great papers.
+Thank you!

 Table of Contents
 =================